Answers to Frequently Asked Questions…

 Whether your dental implants will be covered by dental insurance is dependent on the type of plan you have.
 Most dental plans are only designed to cover routine maintenance, emergencies, and basic care, thus dental implants are often excluded.
 They often will cover an amount equal to the lowest cost alternative treatment (dentures/partials), though, so it’s worth looking into.
 If your plan does include coverage for dental implants, it’s important to be aware of your maximum annual benefit (ranging from $1 – 1.5K on most plans), as your insurance will never cover more than this amount for any procedure.

 In specific cases where patients are missing all of their teeth and are experiencing medical complications as a result, medical insurance may cover dental implants.
 There are also cases where, due to work related injuries or other accidents, you may have coverage.

 Coverage in these cases is dependent solely on the stipulations of your individual health insurance policy, and coverage for situations outside these is very rare.
 Medicare does not offer coverage for dental implant treatment.
 Be sure to consult with your insurance agent before assuming any coverage for your procedure.

 Have more questions about dental implants.
-Call the Lytle, Tate & Stamper location nearest you or visit The Dental Implant Guide for more information.
+Call the Lytle, Tate & Stamper at (626) 792-3161 or visit The Dental Implant Guide for more information.